 Najihah graduated from Rochester Institute of Technology in May 2017 with a major in Biomedical Sciences and a minor in Spanish.
 During her time at RIT, she spent a year working in an Immunology laboratory that investigated the susceptibility of malaria in different ethnic groups.
 Following her bachelor’s degree, Najihah joined the Sykes Laboratory at MGH as a Research Technician.
-She is planning on attending graduate school to pursue PhD in the future.
+She is planning on attending graduate school to pursue PhD in the future because she is excited about research.
 Outside work, Najihah enjoys cooking, playing the piano and dancing!

 Brittany currently lives in the North End of Boston, MA.
 She graduated from The Ohio State University in 2015 with a Bachelor’s in Biology.
 During her undergraduate years, she worked in an oncology lab for two years and then continued to work in an outpatient clinic with cancer patients.
 Recently, she graduated from Boston University with a Master’s in Human Physiology and began working in the Sykes lab to continue leukemia research.
 She enjoys the comfortable learning environment in the Sykes lab and has become inspired to pursue a lifelong career in science.
 In her spare time, she enjoys her family’s lake house, exploring local restaurants, and traveling.